 RESULTS AND DISCUSSION

-Average fruit weight, fruit length and fruit diameter together form the most important closely related crop productivity of bottle gourd.
-The experimental result revealed that there was a significant difference observed in all yield parameters at harvest in both the three seasons.
-The mean values of different yield parameters with respect to genotypes are presented in Table 3.
+Average fruit weight, fruit length, and fruit diameter together form the most important closely related crop productivity of the bottle gourd.
+The experimental results revealed significant differences in all yield parameters at harvest across the three seasons.
+The mean values of the different yield parameters across genotypes are presented in Table 3.

 Fruit length is an important yield attribute in bottle gourd.
-It directly influences market preference, consumer acceptance and overall economic returns to farmers.
+It directly influences market preference, consumer acceptance, and overall economic returns to farmers.
 Fruit length also contributes significantly to individual fruit weight and total yield per plant.
 The variability in bottle gourd genotypes for fruit length remained significant.
-The highest fruit length (41.30 cm, 38.27 cm and 42.10 cm) was found in RHRBG-35 followed by DBOGV225 (32.82 cm, 36.40 cm and 32.77 cm) when compared with check Punjab Barkat that produced fruit length (25.27 cm, 22.40 cm and 25.62 cm) during 2022 and 2023 and 2024 respectively.
+The highest fruit length (41.30 cm, 38.27 cm, and 42.10 cm) was found in RHRBG-35, followed by DBOGV225 (32.82 cm, 36.40 cm, and 32.77 cm) when compared with the check Punjab Barkat that produced fruit length (25.27 cm, 22.40 cm, and 25.62 cm) during 2022 and 2023 and 2024 respectively.

 Fruit width plays a significant role in determining fruit shape, size, and overall market quality.
-Assessment of fruit width is essential in genotypic evaluation for developing high-yielding and market-preferred bottle gourd varieties.
-The analysis of variance for fruit width of bottle gourd was found significant.
+Assessment of fruit width is essential for genotypic evaluation to develop high-yielding, market-preferred bottle gourd varieties.
+The analysis of variance for fruit width of bottle gourd was found to be significant.
 The genotype NDBG-28 showed maximum fruit width (14.7 cm, 14.63 cm and 15.00 cm) followed by genotype VRBOG-63-02 (14.3 cm, 13.79 cm and 14.73 cm) when compared with check Punjab Barkat (7.5 cm, 7.67 cm and 8.
 00 cm) during 2022 and 2023 and 2024 respectively.

 Average fruit weight is a key yield-determining trait in bottle gourd.
 It directly contributes to total yield per plant and per unit area, thereby influencing overall productivity and profitability.
-The fruit weight of different genotypes was significantly different from each other.
-The genotype, DBOG-225 recorded the highest fruit weight (1210 g and 1260 g) during during 2022 and 2023 respectively, whereas during 2024, RHRBG-35 recorded highest fruit weight (1260 g) among all other genotypes than check Punjab Barkat had fruit weight (820 g).
+The fruit weight of different genotypes differed significantly.
+The genotype DBOG-225 recorded the highest fruit weight (1210 g and 1260 g) during 2022 and 2023, respectively, whereas during 2024, RHRBG-35 recorded the highest fruit weight (1260 g) among all other genotypes, whereas the check Punjab Barkat had fruit weight (820 g).

 Fruit yield is the most important economic trait, as it reflects the overall performance of a genotype under specific agro-climatic conditions.
-The study revealed significant differences for yield in different bottle gourd genotypes.
+The study revealed significant differences in yield among bottle gourd genotypes.
 VRBOG-16 had the highest fruit yield per hectare (342.79 q and 385.92 q) during 2022 and 2023 respectively, while RHRBG-35 recorded highest fruit yield per hectare (380.
 08 q) during 2024 followed by DBOGV-225 (334.42 q and 380.08 q) during 2022 and 2023 respectively, whereas during 2024, highest fruit yield per hectare was recorded in Arka Shreyas when compared with check Punjab Barkat (257.92 q, 218.85 q and 249.20 q) during 2022, 2023 and 2024 respectively.
-Highest value of fruit yield might be due to highest fruit length, fruit width and average fruit.
+Highest value of fruit yield might be due to the highest fruit length, fruit width, and average fruit.

 Table 3: Evaluation of Bottle gourd genotypes for yield parameters